Multistage Positional Games: Winning Criteria

 Notice that, as long as the assumptions of Lemma~\ref{lem:biaseddiscrepany} hold at the beginning of some stage $i\leq t$, i.e. if $k_{i-1,j} > 4\delta^{-2} \ln(s|\mathcal{F}_j|)$ for all $j\in [s]$, we obtain $k_{i,j} \geq k_{i-1,j}(\frac{1}{b+1} - \delta)$ and hence $k_{i,j} \geq k_j(\frac{1}{b+1} - \delta)^i$ for every $j \in [s]$.
 In particular, we then conclude

-where the second inequality holds since $t\leq (1-\gamma) \logb\left(\frac{k_j}{\ln(|\mathcal{F}_j|)}\right) $ and since $(1-x)^t\geq 1-xt$ as long as $x<1$, and the last inequality holds since $2b\delta t < \frac{1}{2}$.
+where the second inequality holds since $t\leq (1-\gamma) \logb\left(\frac{k_j}{\ln(s|\mathcal{F}_j|)}\right) $ and since $(1-x)^t\geq 1-xt$ as long as $x<1$, and the last inequality holds since $2b\delta t < \frac{1}{2}$.
 This in turn gives that

-where the second inequality holds by the definition of $\delta$, and the third inequality holds because of~\ref{property:a}.
+where the second inequality holds by the definition of $\delta$.
 Now, this means that for the next stage $i+1$ we can again apply Lemma~\ref{lem:biaseddiscrepany}.
 Inductively it follows that Maker can play in such a way that

 for all $i\leq t$ and $j\in [s]$.
-In particular, using~\ref{property:b} again, we obtain $k_{t,j} \geq 1$. \end{proof}
+In particular, using~\eqref{property:b} again, we obtain $k_{t,j} \geq 1$. \end{proof}